Skip to main contentIBM ST4SD

 args:

 See how it references the <foo> step?
-It actually uses the :output output of the <foo> step which instructs the ST4SD runtime to replace the <foo>:output string with the contents of the contents of the stdout stream from the <foo> step.
+It actually uses the :output output of the <foo> step which instructs the ST4SD runtime to replace <foo>:output with the contents of the stdout stream from the <foo> step.
 Referencing steps in the arguments of other steps also defines the execution order of the steps.
-There are other reference methods, like for example :ref which you can use to reference a file or a directory that a component produces.
+There are other reference methods, like for example :ref which you can use to get the path to a file or a directory that a component produces.
 We have a link to the DataReference documentation at the bottom of this document.

 In this example, the runtime system will execute the <foo> component first because it needs its output before it can launch the <bar> component.